Beyo Global offers consultancy services and expertise for businesses who have growing international reach and operations.

 Founder | Chui Chui Tan

-Chui Chui Tan, British & Malaysian Chinese, PhD in Human Computer Interaction, has worked in user experience (UX) for the past 12+ years, where she:
+Chui Chui Tan, British & Malaysian Chinese, PhD in Human Computer Interaction, has worked in customer experience for the past 14+ years, where she:

 Worked on UX projects of different scales (from discovery, research, design to developing business strategies) for clients like Clarks, eBay, AXA, Cabinet Office and Nokia

 Helped clients such as Marriott, BBC and Google understand their global audiences and advise them on how best to provide the best experience to different markets